Chapter 5: Seeding

 November and December

-Dormant seeding, considered a good option on level ground, is more complicated on erodible slopes.
-Cover crops seeded this late won’t provide erosion control until spring.
+Dormant seeding involves seeding when the ground is not yet frozen but cold enough that seed will not germinate until the warmer spring months.
 The majority of native seed will remain dormant over winter.
-While some forb species do better when dormant seeded, some of the native grass seed planted at this time will deteriorate over winter.
+It is considered a good option on level ground but is more complicated on erodible slopes.
+Cover crops seeded this late will not provide erosion control until spring.
+While some forb species do better when dormant seeded, some native grass seed planted at this time will deteriorate over winter.
+Some tips for dormant seeding:

 • Erodible sites must be stabilized with winter wheat.